It all starts with a data warehouse

 Key Components of the Health Catalyst Late-Binding™ Data Warehouse Platform

 The Health Catalyst Metadata Engine powers the generation and automated loading of Source Marts into the Health Catalyst Platform.
+Key components include Atlas, Auditing Dashboard, Data Security and Authorization, and the EDW Console.
+You can browse in the right-hand navigation to explore details of any of these components.

 The Data Acquisition and Storage subsystem of the Health Catalyst Platform supports the extraction of data from source systems and stores those data in the Catalyst EDW for consumption by downstream applications.
+Key components include source marts, source mart designer, source mart engine, and IDEA, our Instant Data Entry Application.
+You can browse in the right-hand navigation bar to explore any of these components.